Eat

 - Prepare the salad by combining the leaves, chopped beetroot, peppers and tomatoes.
 Add in the avocado.

-- Dress the salad with balsamic and olive oil.
+- Dress salad with balsamic and olive oil.

 (Serves 2)

-Salmon is an oily fish.
-For a healthy diet, recommendations are to eat two portions of fish a week, one of which should be oily.
+Eating at least one portion of oily fish a week is good for your health.
 The wholegrain tortilla wraps can be substituted for gluten-free tortilla wraps if necessary – making this dish gluten free and coeliac friendly.

 Salad

-- 2 little gem lettuces, broken into leaves
+- Two little gem lettuces, broken into leaves.

-- 1 x 200g can sweetcorn, drained and rinsed
+- One 200g can sweetcorn, drained and rinsed.

 Dressing